haribharadwaj/syllabi/CSD2045_PhysiologicalAssessment.md

 quizzes, and case presentations.
 However, please do *not* share explicit solutions to quizzes, etc.
-You are also encouraged to share any ideas, articles, videos, or other resources related to hearing preservation and restoration that you think would be interesting and/or beneficial to others.
+You are also encouraged to share any ideas, articles, videos, or other resources related to the course (or audiology more broadly) that you think would be interesting and/or beneficial to others.

 ## Quizzes